-I’m sharing with you today my quick and easy designer tips to creating a Luxe, Elegant Christmas Tree.
+I have a few simple designer tips to creating this Luxe, Elegant Christmas Tree.
 I took an older, non-expensive flocked tree and made it look high end.
 Even the adornments I decorate it with are budget friendly.
 The best part about this tree is that it took me less than two hours to set up, fluff and decorate.
 Can I get a hand clap?!

 Affiliate links used in this post.
 See disclosure HERE.

 For me the most dreaded task of decorating the tree is unboxing and fluffing it.
-Last year I got rid of all of our cardboard tree storage boxes and stored our trees in this canvas cover bag.
+Last year I got rid of all of our cardboard tree storage boxes and stored our trees upright in this canvas cover bag.
 I highly recommend doing this if you have a space in your home to store your tree in its upright position.
-When I unveiled our tree this year it didn’t take much time at all to fluff out the branches.

 Designer Tip // Create that luxe look with ball garland